wso2/ai-agent-management-platform/libs/amp-instrumentation/README.md

 - **Automatic Tracing**: Traces LLM calls, HTTP requests, database queries, and more
 - **OpenTelemetry Compatible**: Uses industry-standard OpenTelemetry protocol
 - **Flexible Configuration**: Configure via environment variables
-- **Framework Agnostic**: Works with any Python application or framework that traceloop SDK supports
+- **Framework Agnostic**: Works with any Python application built using a wide range of agent frameworks supported by the TraceLoop SDK

 ## Installation